Marshall Islands shows support for Taiwan after neighbors favor China

 Seven countries have dropped Taiwan as a diplomatic ally since 2016, when Tsai took office.
 So the show of support from the Marshall Islands will provide some relief for her ahead of presidential elections in January.

-Reporting by Swati Pandey; editing by Neil Fullick
+Reporting by Swati Pandey; Additional reporting by Ben Blanchard in Beijing and Fabian Hamacher in Taipei; editing by Neil Fullick and Anna Willard